 From our labs, we regularly reach out to customers developing innovative packaging solutions, so that we can obtain samples for testing as they are being developed.
 By working with our customers in this way, we can plan and ensure we have solutions and inks available for any customers using these, or similar substrates, in the future.

 What procedures do you go through when advising a customer and carrying out sample testing?

-Firstly, it’s all about asking the right questions, and understanding the limits and capabilities of the customer’s substrate.
+Firstly, it's all about asking the right questions, and understanding the limits and capabilities of the customer's substrate.
 Once we have information on the substrate and the application, we can refer to previous sample tests to find possible solutions.
-We have a searchable database of previously coded materials and the results for different inks on them, as well as a searchable catalogue of results from extensive in-house testing.
+We have a searchable database of previously coded materials and the results for different inks on them, as well as a searchable catalog of results from extensive in-house testing.

 Once a solution, and ink, have been selected and a sample has been run, we carry out rub, scratch, and swipe testing to check code resilience and drying time.
 For some flat substrates, we use an automated Taber tester with a weighted reciprocating arm to apply a predefined pressure on the printed sample and check for ink transference.

-In the samples labs, we also have specialist equipment that helps us to check the quality of the code in different sector-specific environments, including a high-speed conveyor system, and an industrial steam steriliser to test code adherence for samples which require a retort process.
+In the samples labs, we also have specialist equipment that helps us to check the quality of the code in different sector-specific environments, including a high-speed conveyor system, and an industrial steam sterilizer to test code adherence for samples which require a retort process.
 We also carry out code verification for barcodes, QR codes, and Data Matrix codes using a 2D-code verifier.

 Do you have a global sample testing facility?
 And do you work from a shared database of samples?